hypertrack/placeline-nextjs/README.md

 ![](https://img.shields.io/david/hypertrack/placeline-nextjs?style=flat-square)
 ![](https://img.shields.io/github/license/hypertrack/placeline-nextjs?style=flat-square)

 Placeline is a ReactJS/NextJS sample application to track the movement of your mobile workforce through the workday.
-Use this web app to track the live location, activity, device status and places visited by your business assets; track summaries for drives, steps, places and inactive hours; drill down to device locations organized in activity segments for each day, and export selected segments to 3rd party applications such as expense management software.
+Use this web app to track the live location, activity, and outages of your business assets; track summaries for miles driven, steps walked, stops taken and inactive times; drill down to device locations organized in activity segments for each day, and export selected segments to 3rd party applications such as expense management software.

 > 💬 [Check out this blog post](https://hypertrack.com/blog/2019/09/09/open-sourcing-placeline-a-sample-app-to-track-the-movement-history-of-your-workforce/) to learn why this is important, how HyperTrack is using it internally, and how it all ties together with HyperTrack platform.